-Developers of the 42-acre San Pedro Public Market, the project taking over the area’s famed waterfront, are likely to finally receive their construction permit to break ground should the Port of Los Angeles harbor commission approve the permit at Thursday’s meeting.
+Developers of the 42-acre San Pedro Public Market, the project taking over the area’s famed waterfront, have announced that they will push the groundbreaking to 2021 and an anticipated opening to 2022, following the continuation of the COVID pandemic.

-The arduous battle to get the project going has been a seven-year long endeavor and, most recently, included yet another return to the drawing board for designs, the third in the project’s existence.
+The arduous battle to get the project going has been a 7-year-long endeavor and, most recently, included yet another return to the drawing board for designs, the 3rd in the project’s existence.

 The initial proposals, marked by saturated colors and nods to the berths of the 1950s and 60s, were eventually replaced by the current renderings below that offer a more warehouse, earth tone-centric aesthetic.

-Those then-new plans were unveiled last year by the Ratkovich Company and Jerico Development, the partnership forming the L.A.
-Waterfront Alliance overseeing the project, as the Ports O’ Call area was undergoing demolition to make way for the project.
-Shown at the Warner Theatre in San Pedro, the designs drew both applause and raised eyebrows from the design.
-(Those designs included Rapt Studio as its design architect, James Cornfield Field Operations overseeing landscaping, and Adamson & Assoc. serving as Executive Architect.)
+Those then-new plans were unveiled last year by the Ratkovich Company and Jerico Development, the partnership forming the LA Waterfront Alliance overseeing the project, as the Ports O’ Call area was undergoing demolition to make way for the project.
+Shown at the Warner Theatre in San Pedro, the designs drew both applause and raised eyebrows.
+(Those designs included Rapt Studio as its design architect, James Corner Field Operations, the landscape architect firm working on the master planning for the project, and Adamson & Assoc. serving as Executive Architect.)

 The unveiling revealed stark contrasts to initial proposals, entirely eschewing homage to the area’s nautical past and instead aiming for a glass-and-metal look with large, steel A-frames that encase massive expanses of retail and restaurant space.

-The latest batch of renderings—set to a price tag of $150 million—seem to be a mixture of the previous, hyper-contemporary iteration and a return to a more rustic look, with corrugated metals, earth tones, and large logos being paired with an expanded patio section, more outdoor dining space and container kitchens, and play areas for those with children and dogs.
+The latest batch of renderings—set at a price tag of $150 million—seem to be a mixture of the previous, hyper-contemporary iteration and a return to a more rustic look, with corrugated metals, earth tones, and large logos being paired with an expanded patio section, more outdoor dining space and container kitchens, and play areas to accommodate visitors with children and dogs.

 The project’s highlights include:

-- There will be 600 feet of continuous courtesy slips, bike and scooter paths, along with pedestrian and jogging paths providing direct waterfront access along the Market Walk.
+- Some 600 feet of continuous courtesy boat slips, bike and scooter paths, along with pedestrian and jogging paths providing direct waterfront access along the Market Walk.

 Support our journalism.